Pmunoz200/wellbeing_app/client/README.md

 ---

 <p align="center">
-  Vitalis is a Flutter project designed to help users improve their healthy habits by eating well and exercising, leveraging the power of Gemini AI.
-This application allows users to easily communicate with the system and receive well-processed information and insights while tracking their progress.
+  Vitalis is a Flutter project designed to help users improve their healthy habits by eating well and exercising, leveraging the power of Google's Gemini AI.
+This application allows users to easily track food and exercise and receive suggestions, leveraging Gemini's multi-modal capabilities.
   <br>
 </p>